MimirCompany/.github/profile/README.md

 ![Mímir Logo ><](https://github.com/MimirCompany/.github/blob/main/files/dark-mimir-icon.png)

-# MÍMIR HUB SOFTWARE FACTORY
+# MÍMIR HUB SOFTWARE FACTORY: Smart Solutions on Software and Data

-Mímir Hub Software Factory is a technological company on software and data solution developments.
+Mímir Hub Software Factory is an agile technological company on software and data solutions.

 ---

 ## ABOUT US

-We develop the best possible software and data solutions in order to allow our customer to accomplish their business goals.
+We develop the best possible software and data solutions to allow our customers to accomplish their business goals.

+### VALUES
+* AGILITY as a business framework
+* CUSTOMER-CENTRIC to maximize value generation
+* ETHICS for the sustainability
+* INNOVATE as a long-term thinking
+* PARTNERSHIP through which we grow
+* QUALITY as our differential

 ### MISSION

-INNOVATE with AGILITY and QUALITY to maximize the value generation through CUSTOMER-CENTRIC thinking.
+INNOVATE with AGILITY, ETHICS, and QUALITY to maximize value generation through CUSTOMER-CENTRIC and PARTNERSHIP thinking on software and data solutions.

 ### VISION

-Duplicate and build long-term partnerships with all our customers in 5 years.
+In 5 years, we will build long-term partnerships with all our customers through excellence and smart solutions on software and data.

-### VALUES
-* AGILITY as a framework
-* CUSTOMER-CENTRIC to maximize the value generation
-* ETHICS for sustainability
-* INNOVATION as a long-term thinking
-* PARTNERSHIP through what we grow
-* QUALITY as our differential

 ---